Hugo Preuß: Early life and academic career

-In 1889, Preuß also married Else Liebermann, daughter of Carl Liebermann in Berlin.
-She was also related to Max Liebermann, the artist, and to Felix Liebermann.
+In 1889 Preuß married Else Liebermann, daughter of Carl Liebermann in Berlin.
+She was related to Max Liebermann, the painter, and to the historian Felix Liebermann.
 Hugo and Else had four sons, one of whom died early.
-The others were Ernst (*1891), Kurt (*1893) and Jean (Hans, *1901).
+The others were Ernst (1891), Kurt (1893) and Jean (Hans, 1901).

-In 1895, he became a member of the municipal parliament in Charlottenburg, Berlin.
-Only in 1906 did Preuß become a full professor, at the Berliner Handelshochschule newly founded by local merchants.
-He taught there until 1918, when he also was Rektor.
-His main focus was on constitutional law and on autonomous municipal administration (kommunale Selbstverwaltung).
-In 1906, the first volume of Die Entwicklung des deutschen Städtewesens was published.
-From 1910-18 he was honorary city councillor for the FVP.
-In this capacity he contributed to the project that what would later become the Greater Berlin Act.
-In 1912, he unsuccessfully ran for a seat in the Reichstag.
-In his widely read publication Das deutsche Volk und die Politik of 1915 he forcefully argued for a transformation of the Obrigkeitsstaat into a Volksstaat.
+In 1895 he became a member of the municipal parliament in Charlottenburg, Berlin.
+Not until 1906 did Preuß become a full professor, at the Berlin School of Commerce, newly founded by local merchants.
+He taught there until 1918 when he became headmaster.
+His main focus was on constitutional law and local self-government.
+In 1906, the first volume of Die Entwicklung des deutschen Städtewesens ('The Development of German Urban Areas') was published.
+From 1910–1918, he was honorary city councillor for the Progressive People's Party (FVP).
+In that capacity he contributed to the project that would later become the Greater Berlin Act.
+In 1912 he unsuccessfully ran for a seat in the Reichstag.
+In his widely read publication Das deutsche Volk und die Politik ('The German People and Politics') of 1915, he forcefully argued for a transformation of the authoritarian state into a people's state.

 Revolution, political career and Weimar Constitution

-Only a few days after the abdication of Emperor Wilhelm II had been announced during the German Revolution of 1918–19, Preuß, in an article published on 14 November 1918, called on the middle-classes to "accept facts" and cooperate in creating the republic.
-On 15 November, the head of the revolutionary government, Friedrich Ebert of the Social Democratic Party of Germany (SPD) appointed Preuß as Staatssekretär des Innern.
-At the time, the revolutionary Council of the People's Deputies (Rat der Volksbeauftragten) co-existed with the old Imperial bureaucracy.
-Although the Council served as the cabinet and took the important decisions, it lacked an administrative apparatus and thus made use of the existing structures.
-Under the old Imperial constitution, the Staatssekretäre had been the heads of the various Ämter, not true ministers but more senior civil servants working for the Reichskanzler (chancellor).
-Preuß' role thus could be described as head of the "Ministry of the Interior".
-The Council of the People's Deputies tasked him with preparing a draft for a new republican constitution.
-In November, Preuß also was a founding member of the new DDP.
+Only a few days after the abdication of Emperor Wilhelm II had been announced during the German Revolution of 1918–19, Preuß, in an article published on 14 November 1918, called on the middle-classes to "accept facts" and cooperate in creating a republic.
+On 15 November, the head of the revolutionary government, Friedrich Ebert of the Social Democratic Party of Germany (SPD), appointed Preuß state secretary of the Ministry of the Interior.
+At the time, the revolutionary Council of the People's Deputies co-existed with the old imperial bureaucracy.
+Although the Council served as the cabinet and made the important decisions, it lacked an administrative apparatus and thus made use of the existing structures.
+Under the old imperial constitution, the state secretaries had been the heads of the various departments, not true ministers but more senior civil servants working for the chancellor.
+The Council of the People's Deputies tasked Preuß with preparing a draft for a new republican constitution.
+In November, he also was a founding member of the German Democratic Party (DDP).

-On 13 February 1919, Preuß became Reichsinnenminister (Interior Minister) in the first elected government of the republic under Ministerpräsident Philipp Scheidemann (SPD).
-Preuß opposed vehemently the Triple Entente prohibition of the incorporation of German Austria into Germany as a contradiction of the Wilsonian principle of self-determination of peoples.
+On 13 February 1919, Preuß became Interior Minister in the first elected government of the republic under Minister President Philipp Scheidemann (SPD).
+Preuß vehemently opposed the Triple Entente's prohibition of the incorporation of German Austria into Germany as a contradiction of the Wilsonian principle of self-determination of peoples.
 The government resigned on 20 June 1919 in protest against the Treaty of Versailles.
-It was followed by the government of Gustav Bauer (SPD), who appointed Preuß Reichskommissar für Verfassungsfragen (commissioner for constitutional issues).
+It was followed by the government of Gustav Bauer (SPD), who appointed Preuß commissioner for constitutional issues.
 On 14 August 1919, the Weimar Constitution came into force.